 Q: Where to purchase snowmobile trail permits?

 A:Trail permits are available in all snowmobile clubs that are part of the Snowmobile Federation and in some hotels, dealers and gaz stations.
-Trail permits are also available online here.
+Trail permits are also available online on the FCMQ website.

 Q: Can I buy my snowmobile trail permit online?